 FREQUENTLY ASKED QUESTIONS:

-All incoming first-year students are required to live in on-campus housing for their first year (please note that the first-year residency requirement and guarantee has been waived for 2020-2021 due to COVID-19); however, students are not guaranteed their choice of housing, and must complete their housing/dining contract to be assigned a space.
+All incoming first-year students are required to live in on-campus housing for their first year; however, students are not guaranteed their choice of housing, and must complete their housing/dining contract to be assigned a space.
 Assignments for incoming first-year students and transfers are made in contract receipt order, so the earlier your contract arrives, the earlier you are assigned in the process.

 The only students that are guaranteed housing in O'Shaughnessy Hall are those who have applied and been accepted to the Leadership and Social Change Residential College.
-To complete the HAP and apply to Living-Learning Programs (such as the LSCRC), log into the StarRez Portal.
+To complete your Housing/Dining Contract and apply to Living-Learning Programs (such as the LSCRC), log into the StarRez Portal.
 For more detailed information about first-year housing, please visit this page.

 Unlike incoming freshmen, on-campus housing is not guaranteed to returning or transfer students.
 Returning undergraduate students must request housing for the next academic year using the housing application process (HAP), more commonly known as the "housing lottery."

 The only students that are guaranteed housing in O'Shaughnessy Hall are those who have applied and been accepted to the Leadership and Social Change Residential College.
-To complete your Housing/Dining Contract and apply to Living-Learning Programs (such as the LSCRC), log into the StarRez Portal.
+To complete the HAP and apply to Living-Learning Programs (such as the LSCRC), log into the StarRez Portal.
 For more detailed information about returning undergraduate housing, please visit this page.

 Please visit this page and use the navigation bar at the top to explore all of our on-campus housing information.